KobeVLM/StARS/README.md

 Troubleshooting quick tips:

 - If you see import errors, ensure your virtualenv is activated and packages installed.
-- If migrations fail against Supabase/Postgres, verify `DATABASE_URL` and that your Supabase DB allows external connections.
 - For persistent environment variables in PowerShell, use `setx` and restart your terminal.

 ## Project structure (important files)